bagdeabhishek/bagdeabhishek.github.io/musings/obsidian/completed/image-and-text-to-scale-accurate-parametric-3d-models.md

 This is a strong argument that if your target output is parametric CAD, **choosing the right output language matters more than trying to train a generic 3D model first**.

 #### ProCAD and clarification-first systems
 ProCAD is especially relevant to your use case because natural language CAD requests are often incomplete.
-For example, "Xbox controller battery cover with a GoPro mount" leaves many questions open:
+For example, “Xbox controller battery cover with a GoPro mount” leaves many questions open:
 - which controller generation?
 - which mount standard?
 - exact attachment position?
 - target wall thickness and printing constraints?

-The paper's core insight is correct: **do not hallucinate missing dimensions**.
+The paper’s core insight is correct: **do not hallucinate missing dimensions**.
 Ask or infer only where justified.

 #### CADSmith-style harnesses
 CADSmith is one of the strongest current signals for your question because it argues directly for a **harness over fine-tuning** in many practical settings.
 It uses: